lucaspecina/watson-co-scientist/DEVELOPMENT_LOG.md

    - Add support for additional external tools and APIs
    - Implement domain-specific literature search optimizations

-The Watson Co-Scientist system is now feature-complete with all major capabilities implemented.
-The focus moving forward will be on evaluation, refinement, and optimization based on real-world usage and feedback.
+The Watson Co-Scientist system has all major components implemented, and with the addition of the Paper Knowledge Extraction System, it will have truly revolutionary capabilities for scientific discovery.
+The focus moving forward will be on implementation of this new system, along with evaluation, refinement, and optimization based on real-world usage and feedback.

-This plan will be updated as user studies provide additional insights and as we continue to enhance the system's capabilities to better serve scientists across different domains.
+This plan will be updated as development progresses and as user studies provide additional insights to enhance the system's capabilities.